A five-step guide to developing an energy procurement strategy19 January 2023

 Step two: establish priorities

 What is most important to your company when it comes to energy?
-Cost will likely be somewhere on your list.
+The cost will likely be somewhere on your list.
 Other factors might be budget predictability, environmental concerns, supply reliability, flexibility, and anything else critical to your operations and future.
 With these priorities in mind, you can map procurement objectives to each item on your list.

 An energy efficiency consultant can guide you in understanding what energy market choices are available that will correspond with your priorities.
 Because the energy market changes quickly and the plans available are often complex, expert guidance can cut through the confusion and lead you more quickly to the best answers for your business.